 Pursuant to Ohio R.C.
-3707.375, the Board of Health authorizes the Health Department as of January 1, 1971 to charge a fee of two cents (2φ) per hundred weight for all milk processed outside the City limits that is inspected by the City Health Department.
-This fee is based on the actual net recoverable cost per hundred weight of two cents (2φ) as described in "The Canton City Health Department Milk Program Cost Study prepared by the Ohio Department of Health, December, 1970".
+3707.375, the Board of Health authorizes the Health Department as of January 1, 1971 to charge a fee of two cents (2¢) as described in "The Canton City Health Department Milk Program Cost Study prepared by the Ohio Department of Health, December, 1970".
 The Board accepts this study as an accurate and fair cost study of the Grade A milk program.